FunnierBe/funnierbe.github.io/_posts/23-02-14-Pay-Attention.md

 Your stairs are trying to kill you.

-Pay attention to every step.
+Build the discipline with EVERY step that you take to pay attention to every step.